NoamBechhofer/AskVinci/readme.md

 # AskVinci
 In the config file, replace the question mark with your OpenAI API key.
-Then run the included AskVinci.exe
+Then run the AskVinci.py script.

-Compatible with Windows
+In your browser, add a search engine which queries http://localhost:60703/%s (with %s in place of a query)

+You can now query openai directly from your browser's search bar.